Post-16

 60 %

-of all level 3 diploma students achieve a distinction or merit in 2024, with over 40% of students receiving a distinction.
+of all level 3 diploma students achieve a Distinction or Merit in 2024, with over 40% of students receiving a Distinction*.

 Feed your imagination

-Discover your specialism as you explore a broad variety of exciting projects and create short films, playable video games, 3D animations and more.
-You will be encouraged to express your own creativity as you develop new software and practical skills and create fantastical worlds that amaze and entertain.
+On this immersive course you will be encouraged to express your own creativity as you develop new software and practical skills and create fantastical worlds that amaze and entertain.

 A community you can make your own

-Your studies are enriched with industry trips to professional creative agencies and inspiring immersive experiences.
-You will hear from guest speakers from the world of industry, and engage with valuable work experience opportunities and live briefs, ensuring you will gain real-world insights and connections to help you in your professional and personal development.
+You will hear from guest speakers from the creative industries, and engage with valuable work experience opportunities and live briefs, ensuring you will gain real-world insights and connections to help you in your professional and personal development.

 Kimberly at results day 2024